YAKEcloud/yake/docs/blog/2023-05-12-build-cluster-with-caph.md

 ## TLDR;
 We recently built new Kubernetes clusters on Hetzner Cloud.
 We had several challenges to get the cluster up and running.

 This started with the selection of the correct Kubernetes version, the CNI solution and the actual deployment of 23KE.
-Spoiler: We had to add a few annotations.
+Spoiler: We had to change the CNI solution and reset containerd.

-If these instructions in this blog post are followed, you can build a working gardener cluster.
+If these instructions in this blog post are followed, you can build a working Gardener cluster.

 **Table of Contents**
 - [TLDR;](#tldr)